qweeze/rstream/README.md

 You can publish messages with three different methods:

 * send: asynchronous, messages are automatically buffered internally and sent at once after a timeout expires.
-* batch_send: Synchronous, the user buffers the messages and sends them.
+* batch_send: synchronous, the user buffers the messages and sends them.
 This is the fastest publishing method.
-* send_wait: Synchronous, the caller wait till the message is confirmed.
+* send_wait: synchronous, the caller wait till the message is confirmed.
 This is the slowest publishing method.
+* send_sub_entry: asynchronous, allow batch in sub-entry mode.
+This mode increases throughput at the cost of increased latency and potential duplicated messages even when deduplication is enabled.
+It also allows using compression to reduce bandwidth and storage if messages are reasonably similar, at the cost of increasing CPU usage on the client side.

 Example Using send: